-A gentleman in an extensive way of business, and now holding an important mercantile appointment in England, writes thus:-
+A gentleman in an extensive way of business, and now other instances. holding an important mercantile appointment in England, writes thus :-

 "When I first resided in London I was a youth of eighteen, of such slender resources (not willing to press upon an excellent father, burthened with eight other children) that I was fain to dine off a twopenny loaf, a pennyworth of cheese, and a glass of porter, every other day.
-Now, my dear father's letters, of worth inestimable in themselves, being full of wisdom and counsel and affection, cost me 9d. each, or two dinners; or if, as was often the case, he paid the postage, they drew upon him too largely.
-When, some years afterwards, his family was apread abroad, this was a very serious item in his expenditure.
+Now, my dear father's letters, of worth inestimable in themselves, being full of wisdom, and counsel, and affection, cost me 9d. each, or two dinners; or if, as was often the case, he paid the postage, they drew upon him too largely.
+When, some years afterwards, his family was spread abroad, this was a very serious item in his expenditure.
 Yet how could or how should he act otherwise?
 I assure you, amongst all your correspondents not one is more indebted to parental correspondence than myself.
-It has conferred upon me so much that I would willingly assist to open the channel and make it less expensive to others.
-It is certain that where one family goes on to correspond as did ours, a hundred suffer the expence of postage to prevent this most important and delightful intercourse altogether.
-I may remark that the whole of us were taught to write in shorthand, that we might make the single sheet more capacious, and did thus write for nearly twenty years."
+It has conferred upon me so much, that I would willingly assist to open the channel and make it less expensive to others.
+It is certain that where stances.